 The tent with the most feet of space for airbeds is the Kodiak Flex-Bow.
 It has the largest floor space for fitting the airbeds in.

-Are these tents good for car-camping families?
+Are these tents great for car-camping families?

 If you’re looking for tents for camping with the family at campsites with an electrical hook up, all of these tents come with an e-port to allow extension cord access.
 You can bring power into your tent for lighting or charging any electronic gadgets you’ve brought with you.

-The Winning tent
+The Winning 6 person tent